MedPrax Market

 Depends on load calculation, critical devices, and hospital electrical design.

-Start with the clinical workflow.
+Start with the care you want to deliver.
 Decide which services will be offered, how many rooms or beds are involved, what patient volume is expected and which items are required before launch.
 Then separate the list into must-have equipment, support items, consumables and items that can be added later.

 Turn the checklist into a BOQ